georgesims21/procdfs/README.md

             - [ ] ' netstat '
             - [ ] Replicate some other networking utilities - [info about proc files (1.4 is networking)](https://www.kernel.org/doc/Documentation/filesystems/proc.txt) ~

-            - [ ] 1.3.2: Modify networking binaries to use this FS instead of /proc for testing purposes
+            - [x] 1.3.2: Modify networking binaries to use this FS instead of /proc for testing purposes

-    - [ ] 1.4: Make sure all (special) file types are handled properly which aren't tested with above utils (symlinks/pipes/etc)
+                - [x] arp
+                - [x] hostname
+                - [x] ifconfig
+                - [x] netstat
+                - [x] rarp
+                - [x] route

+    - [ ] 1.4 (extra): Fix bottleneck in the getattrb operation
+        - Due to proc files being 0 size, if you don't manually get the size and save it in the stat struct then no cat commands print.
+BUT this introduces huge bottleneck when ls'ing all contents

 - [ ] 2: **Combine the procfs of two file systems**
       Assume there is a server and the rest are client filesystems.
 Assume already